 Our distinctive 1L Scholars Program is a paid internship that is funded by Skadden and provides students with the ultimate 1L summer associate experience comprised of law firm, corporate in-house and public interest exposure.
 The program is currently available in all of our U.S. offices.

-Additionally, our New York, Washington, D.C. and Wilmington offices participate in the Sponsors for Educational Opportunity’s (SEO) Corporate Law Program that prepares high-achieving college graduates of color for legal careers.
+Additionally, our New York, Washington, D.C. and Wilmington offices participate in the Sponsors for Educational Opportunity’s (SEO) Corporate Law Program that prepares high-achieving college graduates from underrepresented groups for legal careers.
 Our participation in SEO provides a pipeline of diverse talent into our summer and incoming associate classes throughout the firm.

 Skadden participates in several additional programs that help to expand the diversity of the pipeline into law schools and the legal profession, including: